ebenefuenf/quma/docs/query.rst

 Getting a single row
 --------------------

-If you now there will be only one row in the result of a query you can use the :meth:`one()` method to get it. quma will raise a :exc:`DoesNotExistError` error if there is no row in the result and a :exc:`MultipleRowsError` if there are returned more than one
+If you know there will be only one row in the result of a query you can use the :meth:`one()` method to get it. quma will raise a :exc:`DoesNotExistError` error if there is no row in the result and a :exc:`MultipleRowsError` if there are returned more than one